 [ii] USDA.
 Economic Research Service.
 Robert Gibbs, L. Kusmin.
 Low-Skill Employment and the Changing Economy of Rural America.
 ERR-10.
 October 2005.

 For the purposes of this summary, we have relabeled the designation “Outside metropolitan area” included in the USDA ERS and Census Bureau reports as “rural.”
-It should be noted that this differs from the term “rural” as it is used to describe the county-specific results as part of Map the Meal Gap 2015.
-“Outside metropolitan area” includes micropolitan statistical areas as well as territory outside of both metropolitan and micropolitan statistical areas; for county-specific results in MMG, however, “rural” refers to those counties that are neither metropolitan nor micropolitan.
+It should be noted that “outside metropolitan area” includes micropolitan statistical areas as well as territory outside of both metropolitan and micropolitan statistical areas.

-[iv] Gundersen, C., A. Satoh, A. Dewey, M. Kato & E. Engelhard.
-Map the Meal Gap 2014: Food Insecurity and Child Food Insecurity Estimates at the County Level.
-Feeding America, 2015.
+[iv] Gundersen, C., A. Dewey, A. Crumbaugh, M. Kato & E. Engelhard.
+Map the Meal Gap 2017: A Report on County and Congressional District Food Insecurity and County Food Cost in the United States in 2015.
+Feeding America, 2017.